rancher/docs/content/rancher/v2.x/en/security/hardening-2.2/_index.md

 - 1.1.1 - Ensure that the `--anonymous-auth` argument is set to false (Scored)
 - 1.1.8 - Ensure that the `--profiling argument` is set to false (Scored)
-- 1.1.9 - Ensure that the `--repair-malformed-updates` argument is set to false (Scored)
 - 1.1.11 - Ensure that the admission control plugin `AlwaysPullImages` is set (Scored)
 - 1.1.12 - Ensure that the admission control plugin `DenyEscalatingExec` is set (Scored)
 - 1.1.14 - Ensure that the admission control plugin `NamespaceLifecycle` is set (Scored)